Improved Local Computation Algorithms for Constructing Spanners: LCA for constructing O(k 2) -spanners

 \subsection{The local implementation}

 In this section we prove the following theorem.

-\begin{theorem} There exists an LCA that given access to an $n$-vertex simple undirected graph $G$, with high probability constructs a $O(k^2)$-spanners with $\widetilde{O}(n^{1+1/k})$ edges in expectation whose probe complexity and time complexity are $\widetilde{O}(n^{2/3}\Delta^2)$. \end{theorem}
+\begin{theorem} There exists an LCA that given access to an $n$-vertex simple undirected graph $G$, with high probability constructs a $O(k^2)$-spanners with $\tO(n^{1+1/k})$ edges in expectation.
+The probe complexity and time complexity are $O(n^{2/3}\Delta^2)$.
+Moreover, the algorithm access the graph only by $\allnbr$ queries (and performs $O(n^{2/3}\Delta)$ such queries). \end{theorem}

 \begin{proof} The local implementation of the algorithm which is described in the previous section is listed in Algorithm~\ref{alg:main}.
 The correctness of the algorithm follows from the previous sections.
 We shall prove that its complexity is as claimed.